Edirom/vife-meigarage-webclient/README.md

 ## Install using Docker

-You can get the Docker image created with the GitHub action using `docker pull edirom/vife-meigarage-webclient`, the current development version is available using `docker pull edirom/vife-meigarage-webclient:dev`.
+You can get the Docker image created with the GitHub action from [Docker Hub](https://hub.docker.com/r/edirom/vife-meigarage-webclient) using `docker pull edirom/vife-meigarage-webclient`, the current development version is available using `docker pull edirom/vife-meigarage-webclient:dev`.
 You can run it using `docker run -p 8080:8080 edirom/vife-meigarage-webclient` and point your browser to `http://localhost:8080`.

 ## Project setup
 ```